wolfmanjm/GroovyJoyRovio/Readme.md

 Currently it can to be built with eclipse and the groovy/eclipse plugin.
 Also buildr will build it.

-You will need to edit the USERERNAME and PASSWORD variables to match, or enter them as arguments on the comamnd line or run configuration.
+The admin login for the Rovio can be entered on the command line as username password, or left blank and the first time the program runs it will ask for the login and store them in the Java default preferences location.

-Also under eclipse you need to add -Djava.library.path=./libs to the Run configuration as this is not saved locally.
+Under eclipse you need to add -Djava.library.path=./libs to the Run configuration as this is not saved locally.

 presuming you have a ruby in your path...

 > gem install buildr

 then

 > buildr test=no package

-then it can be run with the
+then it can be run with

+> run

+or

 > run username password

-script or with
+or

 > buildr test=no run